Donations pour in for Missouri homeless man who returned diamond ring

 KANSAS CITY, Mo A homeless Kansas City man's decision to return a diamond engagement ring that had accidentally fallen into a cup has prompted a flood of donations from people impressed with his honesty.

-More than $167,000 (110,165 pounds) in contributions has poured in for Billy Ray Harris, who found the diamond and platinum ring in a handful of change a woman gave him earlier this month.
+More than $167,000 in contributions has poured in for Billy Ray Harris, who found the diamond and platinum ring in a handful of change a woman gave him earlier this month.

 Harris' decision to hold onto the ring until the woman, Sarah Darling, came looking for it the next day has generated worldwide praise and publicity over the Internet.